p-rosit/cut/README.md

 To compile and run all tests in a directory one can use the bash script `unit_testing.sh`.
 All directories starting with "unit_tests" are assumed to only contain files to be tested, these will be compiled and run by the script.
 All files that match "unit_tests_*.c" are assumed to be test files which will be compiled and run.

+Tests can also be run on your own by compiling the test file and running the compiled code.

 ## Available macros

 The available assert macros are the following